 Do you or your child snore?
 Are you still tired after a good night's rest?
 Do you often wake gasping for air or coughing?
-If so, you may have a condition called sleep apnea.
+If so, you may have sleep apnea.

-Sleep apnea, also known as Obstructive Sleep Apnea (or OSA), is a potentially life-threatening condition, which causes breathing to repeatedly stop and start over the course of your sleep cycle each night.
+Sleep apnea, also known as Obstructive Sleep Apnea (or OSA), is a potentially life-threatening condition that repeatedly causes breathing to stop and start throughout your sleep cycle.

-Sleep apnea affects over 30 million Americans and millions more are predisposed to developing sleep apnea due to risk factors.
-Northwest ENT can help.
-We offer non-surgical as well as surgical treatment options for sleep apnea at our five Atlanta area locations — Buckhead, Marietta, Woodstock, Canton, and Cartersville.
+Sleep apnea affects over 30 million Americans, and millions more are predisposed to developing sleep apnea due to risk factors.
+Northwest ENT and Allergy Center can help.

 Sleep Apnea Explained